 What’s the Difference Between Standard IVR and Conversational IVR?

-Whereas traditional IVR systems allow callers to use basic voice commands such as “yes” or “no,” conversational IVR allows people to communicate their inquiries in more complete phrases and plain language.
-Callers can describe questions or concerns in their own words and the flexibility of a conversational IVR can adapt to these circumstances and provide customers with a more human-like interaction.
+Whereas traditional IVR systems had speech recognition technology to handle simple voice commands such as “yes” or “no,” conversational IVR allows people to communicate their inquiries in more complete phrases via a natural language understanding.
+Callers can describe questions or concerns in their own words and the flexibility of artificial intelligence and NLU can adapt to these circumstances and improve customer experience with a more human-like interaction.

-Much of this flexibility is derived from the conversational IVR’s ability to learn.
-For instance, when a caller says something that a conversational IVR doesn’t quite understand, a live agent can silently intervene and guide the system through the situation.
+Much of this flexibility is derived from conversational IVR chatbots and their ability to learn.
+For instance, when a caller says something that a conversational AI doesn’t quite understand, a live agent can silently intervene and guide the system through the situation.
 The next time it encounters a similar situation, the system will require less intervention and eventually be capable enough to handle a variety of tasks on its own.

 Traditional (non-conversational) IVR systems ultimately depend on number selections or similarly basic input from the customer and have minimal ability to adapt, which can be particularly annoying when someone makes a mistake with their input such as pressing one wrong button while entering a long account number.
 They also tend to take much longer to dispense basic information such as office hours, which can be nested in a series of menus, and are generally less personal, having a limited set of responses.